RedaAwaad/webpack_config_template/README.md

 # webpack_config
-This is a defaut config for webpack, babel, css autoprefixer and more to start a new project
+This is a starter config for webpack, babel, css autoprefixer and more to start a new project

 ### Tools:
 - Webpack